YuJianghao/settings/README.md

-# settings
+# Settings

-Settings that I use
+Settings that I use.

+- `git.zsh`: git aliases